Bloodborne Pathogen Compliance and Safety

 Exposure control plans should instruct teachers and staff to never clean up any bodily fluids and instead contact a custodian, unless trained on the proper protocol and provided the proper PPE.

 When cleaning up after an accident with an exposure risk, staff should wear disposable gloves and use paper towels to clean up the fluids with a district and EPA approved disinfectant.
 All blood must be cleaned up thoroughly before applying the disinfectant.
 Staff should read the manufacturer’s instructions for the necessary contact time to decontaminate a surface.
-For HIV and HPV, some instructions require the disinfectant to sit anywhere from 30 seconds to 10 minutes.
+For HIV and HBV, some instructions require the disinfectant to sit anywhere from 30 seconds to 10 minutes.

 If brooms, mops, or dust pans are used, they must also be disinfected or disposed.
 Try to use disposable equipment when you can.
 Contaminated materials like gloves and towels should be placed in a leakproof bag labeled “Biohazard,” sealed, and disposed of in a biohazard waste bin.
 Never throw contaminated items in a regular trashcan.